 - The use of DFLOAT, which was superseded by DBLE in Fortran 77.
 Also, use of DCMPLX, DCONJG, DIMAG and similar. - Use of what gfortran calls 'Fortran 2018 deleted features', although most were 'deleted' in earlier standards: those itemized here were deleted in Fortran 2008.
 (In the Fortran standards 'deleted' means features that compilers are not required to implement.)
-These include - Aritmmetic IF statements. - DO loops which are not terminated with a END DO or CONTINUE statement.
-(Unlabelled DO loops terminated by END DO are preferred for readability.) - Labelled DO loops sharing a terminating CONTINUE statement. - The use of GNU Fortran extensions.
-Some are listed at https://gcc.gnu.org/ onlinedocs/gfortran/Extensions-implemented-in-GNU-Fortran.html.
-Others which have caused problems include etime, getpid, isnan115 and sizeof.
+These include - Arithmetic IF statements. - DO loops which are not terminated with a END DO or CONTINUE statement.
+(Unlabelled DO loops terminated by END DO are preferred for readability.) - Labelled DO loops sharing a terminating CONTINUE statement.

-$^{^{114}\,}$ discontinued in 2023.
+$^{115}\,$ discontinued in 2023.